 A Potpourri of Precious

-We think this 18K white gold ring has to be one of my favorite wedding bands--it's so unusual, yet it still keeps things classic.
+We think this 18K white gold ring has to be one of our favorite wedding bands—it's so unusual, yet it still keeps things classic.
 From the Antonini Gioielli "Tethys Collection" (named after an ancient Greek sea goddess), white diamonds mix with purple, pink, and blue sapphires in fancy shapes of rectangles and ovals with rounds.
-The sinuous silhouette makes it so sensual.Continue to 14 of 14 below.
+The sinuous silhouette makes it so sensual.Continue to 13 of 13 below.

 Precious in Pink Gold